solana-labs/solana/book/src/transaction.md

 ## Short Vector Format

-A *short vector* is serialized the same way as a vector (vector length, followed by each item), except that the vector length has a multi-byte encoding called *short u16*.
+A short vector is serialized the same way as a vector (vector length, followed by each item), except that the vector length has a multi-byte encoding called short u16.

 ## Short u16 Format